General hyperplane sections of log canonical threefolds in positive characteristic: Geometrically log canonical (resp. geometrically klt) singularities

 \begin{prop} Let $(x \in X)$ be a normal surface singularity.
 We assume the following conditions are satisfied: \begin{enumerate}[label=\textup{(\roman*)}] \item $\ch(\kappa(x)) > 3$, \item $(x \in X)$ is log canonical and simple nodal elliptic. \end{enumerate} Then $X$ admits a resolution of singularities which satisfies the $(**)$-condition. \end{prop}

 \begin{proof} Let $E$ be the exceptional divisor of the minimal resolution $f: Y \to X$.
+We first consider the case where $E$ is not geometrically irreducible.
+As in the proof of Proposition \ref{* for rational}, we may take an \'etale cover $X' \to X$, such that the exceptional locus of the minimal resolution $f \times_X \id_{X'} : Y \times_X X' \to X'$ of $X'$ is not irreducible.
+Noting that $X'$ is again log canonical and non-rational, the dual graph of $X'$ is one of the graph in Figure \ref{classification lc non rational} below (see Theorem \ref{classification} (3) below).
+Therefore, it follows from Propositions \ref{* for cusp}, \ref{* for twisted cusp}, \ref{* for cusp2} that the minimal resolution $f$ satisfies $(**)$-condition.

-As in the proof of Proposition \ref{* for rational}, we may assume that $E$ is geometrically irreducible over $\kappa(x)$.
-Since the pair $(Y,E)$ is log canonical, every singular point of $E$ is a node by \cite[Theorem 2.31]{Kol}.
+We next consider the case where $E$ is geometrically irreducible over $\kappa(x)$.
+Since the pair $(Y,E)$ is log canonical, every singular point of $E$ is a node by \cite[Theorem 2.31]{Kol} (see also Remark \ref{rem: node}).
 It then follows from Corollary \ref{separability genus one} that $E$ is geometrically reduced over $\kappa(x)$.
 Therefore, by Proposition \ref{genus one}, there exists a non-regular $\kappa(x)$-rational point $P \in E$ such that $E$ is smooth over $\kappa(x)$ outside $P$.
 Let $g: Z \to Y$ be the blowing up along $P$.
 Then it is straightforward to show that the composite $f \circ g : Z \to X$ satisfies the $(*)$-condition. \end{proof}